 7. Join an Acting Class

 This might sound self serving, but that doesn’t mean it’s not good advice!
 EMAS is only one of several excellent acting studios in the LA area.
 Taking classes offers you a chance to play an active role in progressing as an actor, an empowering experience in an industry where luck, timing and factors that are largely out of one’s control can seem to play an outsized role, particularly in the beginning.

-In addition to the inherent value of growing as an actor , the studying with a group of like-minded, similarly driven actors creates an excellent peer group for actors who may not have established themselves socially or professionally.
+In addition to the inherent value of growing as an actor, studying with a group of like-minded, similarly driven actors creates an excellent peer group for actors who may not yet have established themselves socially or professionally in LA.

 8. Remember to enjoy life

 Just like every other career, acting isn’t everything.
 Family, friends, pets, nature, exercise and hobbies are critically important and shouldn’t be neglected while an actor pursues his or her dream of booking a pilot.
 Not only can a life outside of the entertainment business bring an actor joy and keep them grounded, but it can expand their breadth of life experiences and help make them a better actor.
 Being happy and well-rounded is the best thing an actor can do for their mental health and their career.